ajgargan/bind9/README.md

   * dig @<public_ip> ns1.dnsdemo.osite.co.za

 ### Next Steps
-* Create CFN Template with
+#### Create CFN Template with
 * EC2 Instance ns0 as master which does not accept resolves
 * EC2 Instance ns1 as slave which resolves AZ1
 * EC2 Instance ns2 as slave which resolves AZ2
 * 1 EIP for each instance
 * UserData which injects the EIP's into the BIND configs
 * CFN-Hup for managing changes to the ZoneFile on ns0
+* EC2 Instance Bastion host
+* SG for Name Servers
+  * Allow zone transfers and lookups to ns0/1/2
+  * Allow SSH From Bastion SG
+* SG for Bastion
+  * Allow SSH from CIDR provided

+#### User data
+* Perform some Kernel Tuning /etc/sysctl.d/99_hardening.conf
+  * No Packet forwarding

+* Lock down sshd
+  * No Remote Root
+  * Public Key Only
+  * Alternative SSH Port

+* Lock down root shell /bin/nologin && /etc/securetty

 ### UserData script
 ```bash
 #!/bin/sh